Mount Isa Mines operates two separate mining and processing streams, copper and zinc-lead-silver, near Mount Isa, Queensland, Australia.

-The Enterprise mine is the most recently developed copper ore source at Mount Isa and is Australia’s deepest mine, with an internal shaft which reaches a depth of 1,900m.
+The Enterprise mine is a major copper ore source at Mount Isa and is Australia’s deepest mine, with an internal shaft, which reaches a depth of 1,900m.

 Brecciated siliceous and dolomitic rock masses within the Urquhart Shale contain several orebodies that comprise complex veins and irregular segregations with chalcopyrite, pyrite and pyrrhotite and grading 3% to 4% copper.

 Production currently comes from the 1,100 and adjacent 1,900 orebodies at the south end of the property and the deeper 3,000 and 3,500 orebodies below the lead mine in the north.

 The X41 mine (500, 650, 1100 and 1900 orebodies) has an estimated 14.7Mt of proven and probable reserves at 1.7% of copper, as of December 2019.

 Enterprise mine (3,000 and 3500 orebodies) is expected to contain 13.2Mt of proven and probable reserves at 2.21% of Cu while Black Rock Cave holds 1.7Mt of probable ore reserves.

 Prospector John Campbell Miles discovered silver-lead ore at Mount Isa in 1923.
 Mining began the following year and Mount Isa Mines was formed.
 During Mount Isa Mines’ early years, the company focused on zinc-lead-silver production with only a brief period of copper production during the Second World War.
 Parallel production of zinc-lead-silver and copper did not begin until 1953.